kylekce/Metacrafters-Projects/create_and_mint_token/README.md

 ## Description
 This Holocoin contract is a Solidity smart contract that demonstrates the creation of an ERC20 token with specific functionalities.

-The contract has two functions:
+The contract has three functions:
 - mint function
 - burn function
 - transfer function